 Off-gas testing is done on assemblies going into sensitive particle detection equipment.
-It is critical that these assemblies do not emit any gases or vapours from the assembly process that would corrupt the analysis done by the machine.
+It is critical that these assemblies do not emit any gases or vapours from the assembly process.
+This would corrupt the analysis done by the machine.

-For greater understanding visualize a similar liquid – water in a swimming pool.
-Imagine dropping a sugar cube into a body of water the size of 3 Olympic size swimming pools.
-That is the level of sensitivity required for off-gas testing
+Visualize a liquid, such as water in a swimming pool.
+Imagine dropping a sugar cube into a body of water the size of three Olympic size swimming pools.
+That is the level of sensitivity required for off-gas testing.

 When is Off-Gas Testing Required?

 This testing requirement can be found in many industries.
-Parts going into medical and pharmaceutical machinery need this level of validation.
-Macfab does this testing to ensure the parts once installed in the machinery will not contaminate people or products.
-Security and defense products that utilize gas-spectrometry to determine the safety of packages cannot afford to have gases venting from seals generate false positives.
-We inspect assemblies to verify any seals or gaskets are not emitting gasses.
-For space components, NASA maintains a standard (NASA-STD-6001) to make sure gasses do not accumulate within a spacecraft.
+This level of validation is needed for parts going into medical and pharmaceutical machinery.
+Macfab conducts this testing to ensure the parts installed in the machinery will not contaminate people or products.
+Security and defence products that utilize gas-spectrometry to determine the safety of packages cannot afford to have gases venting from seals generating false positives.
+We inspect assemblies to verify that the seals or gaskets are not emitting gases.
+For space components, NASA maintains a standard (NASA-STD-6001) to make sure gases do not accumulate within a spacecraft.

 How is Off-Gas Testing Done?

-Macfab offers tests from a few hours to a couple of days.
+Macfab offers tests ranging from a few hours to a couple of days.
 The tests are performed at normal or elevated temperatures.
-Relative humidity of the test air in contact with the sample can be varied from 0% to ambient, and up to 80% RH.
-Gases and vapors emitted from the sample can be tested as “total vapors” or individually.
-If the chemical composition of the emitted vapor is unknown, we can identify the individual vapors.
+The relative humidity of the test air in contact with the sample can be adjusted, from 0% to ambient, and up to 80% RH.
+Gases and vapours emitted from the sample can be tested as “total vapours” or individually.
+If the chemical composition of the emitted vapour is unknown, we can identify the individual vapours.

-Macfab’s off-gas testing chambers can accommodate a large range of parts.
-Most sub-assemblies receiving off-gas testing are small and easily fit into the chamber.
-With Macfab’s fabrication work including panels and structures for satellites, Macfab can test enclosures the size of a shoebox comfortably.
+Macfab’s off-gas testing chambers can accommodate an extensive range of parts.
+Most sub-assemblies receiving off-gas testing are small and can easily fit into the chamber.
+With Macfab’s fabrication work, including panels and structures for satellites, we can comfortably test enclosures the size of a shoebox.